kineviz-3D-human-pose-tracking/3d-ai-powered-pose-tracking/README.md

 The [pose Animator](https://blog.tensorflow.org/2020/05/pose-animator-open-source-tool-to-bring-svg-characters-to-life.html) meshes SVG, [face landmarks detection](https://github.com/tensorflow/tfjs-models/tree/master/face-landmarks-detection), and motion capture with [pose estimation](https://www.tensorflow.org/lite/examples/pose_estimation/overview) allows [real-time human pose estimation in the browser](https://medium.com/tensorflow/real-time-human-pose-estimation-in-the-browser-with-tensorflow-js-7dd0bc881cd5).

 We encouraged you to check our [2D Webcam Pose Detection With PoseNet](https://observablehq.com/@mt-cs/posenet-webcam-1) to compare the robustness of the two pose detection models.
 Compared to TensorFlow's older model PoseNet, the [MoveNet model](https://storage.googleapis.com/tfjs-models/demos/pose-detection/index.html?model=movenet) has a powerful combination of speed and accuracy needed that allows an accurate depiction of difficult poses.

-**Although impressive, the pose is still in 2D.**

-For this project, we created a 3D skeleton pose displayed in [GraphXR](https://www.kineviz.com/visualization).
-GraphXR is a browser-based visualization tool that brings unprecedented speed, power, and flexibility to the exploration of data in 2D and XR.

 **How does MoveNet work**